AlexanderProd/jam-stack-box/README.md

 3.  **Start the server process**

-    The server process is a NodeJS server listening to a specific port, default 3000.
+    The server process is a NodeJS server listening to a specific port, default `3000`.
-    You can change the port by providing a PORT ENV variable. (e.g. PORT=2345).
+    You can change the port by providing a `PORT` enviroment variable.

     The server process can be started manually.